ryanwebber/weechess-rs/README.md

 # Weechess

-A rust port of Weechess: A wee-litle chess engine library and application.
+A rust port of [Weechess](https://github.com/ryanwebber/weechess/tree/main): A wee-little chess engine library and application.

 ## About